andy-byers/CalicoDB/doc/doc.md

 // unless `Txn::commit()` is called prior to the transaction ending. calicodb::Status s = txn->new_table(tbopt, "cats", table);
 if (s.is_ok()) {
-    // `table` holds the address of the open table "cats". "cats" will be
+    // `table` holds the address of the handle for the open table "cats".
-    // open until `delete table` is called.
+    // "cats" will be open until the handle is delete'd.
 }

 std::string value;